Rays vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In their previous 10 games with a total, the Rays and their opponents have combined to exceed the over/under on seven occasions.
+- In their last 10 games with a total, the Rays and their opponents have failed to hit the over three times.

-- The Rays are 2-2-0 against the runline over their past 10 matchups (four of those games had a runline set by bookmakers).
-Tampa Bay games have finished below the point total three straight times, and the average total during this streak was 8.3 runs.

 Rays Betting Records & Stats

-- The Rays have come away with three wins in the six contests they have been listed as the underdogs in this season.

-- Tampa Bay has a record of 1-3 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.
+- Tampa Bay has a 27-4 record (winning 87.1% of its games) when playing as moneyline favorites of -155 or shorter.

-- The Rays have an implied victory probability of 50% according to the moneyline set for this matchup.
+- Based on this matchup's moneyline, the Rays have an implied win probability of 60.8%.

-- Tampa Bay and its opponents have gone over the total this season in 34 of its 58 opportunities.
+- Tampa Bay has combined with opponents to go over the total 35 times this season for a 35-21-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!